dylanlittler/stack-data-structure/README.md

 # stack-data-structure

-This is an implementation of a stack data structure in C and Python as a coding exercise.
+This is an implementation of a stack data structure in C, C++ and Python as a coding exercise.